Tr4shL0rd/ytDownloader/README.md

 # DESCRIPTION

-**ytDownloader** is a Command-line / graphical user interface application written in python3.10 that downloads a youtube video from a url and converts it into a audio file and sends that file to your email address.
+**ytDownloader** is a Command-line / graphical user interface application based on [youtube-dl](https://github.com/ytdl-org/youtube-dl). **ytDownloader** is Written in python3.10 and allows the user to downloads a youtube video from a url and then it automatically converts it into a audio file and sends that file to your email address.

+**Please be aware that since this program uses gmail to send the files, you need to toggle *["Less secure app access"](https://support.google.com/accounts/answer/6010255?hl=en)* on in your gmail account settings.** *I am looking for an alternative to gmail for this project.*

 # INSTALLATION